karenh-fm/fmdsk/README-fmdsk.txt

 ~ Manually Load/Unload Driver ~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There are 2 methods to manually load/unload the driver.

+1. Use this method to immediately load and unload a driver from the command
+   line that has NOT been previously installed in the kernel (i.e. load
+   driver from the driver project's directory).

+   To load driver, type the following command:
+	# insmod  ./fmdsk.ko [optional command line parameters]

+   To unload driver, type the following command:
+	# rmmod fmdsk

-Use this method to immediately load and unload the driver from the command line.
+2. Use this method to immediately load and unload a driver from the command
-The driver load will not automatically reload on reboot.
+   line that has been previously installed in the kernel (see
+   Install/Uninstall Driver).

    To load driver, type the following command:
 	# modprobe fmdsk.ko [optional command line parameters]

    To unload driver, type the following command:
 	# modprobe -r fmdsk

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~